bittsi/bnas/Staging/README.md

 To configure the devices the playbook "setup_infrastructure.yml" must have been run before playbook "staging.yml".

 ## Slack Integration
 Just for fun there is custom callback plugin for slack (custom_slack.py) in the folder "callback_plugins".
-To enable the plugin and to specify the depth of the output messages use extra-vars (see [Slack sage](#slack-usage)).
+To enable the plugin and to specify the depth of the output messages use extra-vars (see [Slack usage](#slack-usage)).

 ## Usage
 ### Run this playbook first